LeagueDevelopers/lol-skins-viewer/README.md

 #### Q: This app looks a lot like the League Client Update, why?

-A: I like how the LCU looks and wanted this app's users to feel at home with an already familiar UI.
+A: I like how the LCU looks and wanted this app's users to feel at home by using an already familiar UI.

 #### Q: Can I contribute?